Flaming Creatures: Later history

-Reception and legacy
+Critical reception

-Ken Kelman described Flaming Creatures as a Miltonian "ancient ritual chant…not for the Paradise Lost, but for the Hell Satan gained."
-Arthur Knight called the film a "faggoty stag-reel ... defiling at once both sex and cinema."
-Pete Hamill described it as "a sophomoric exercise in the kind of sex that Henry Miller dealt with 30 years ago."
+When Flaming Creatures was released in 1963, Film Culture reviewer Ken Kelman described it as a Miltonian "ancient ritual chant…not for the Paradise Lost, but for the Hell Satan gained."
+In the Saturday Review, Arthur Knight called the film a "faggoty stag-reel ... defiling at once both sex and cinema."
+Pete Hamill, writing for The Saturday Evening Post, described it as "a sophomoric exercise in the kind of sex that Henry Miller dealt with 30 years ago."

 Following the seizure of the film, the director of the Homosexual League of New York called Flaming Creatures "long, disturbing and psychologically unpleasant".
-Amos Vogel likened it to a film noir that "despite flashes of brilliance and moments of perverse, tortured beauty" was full of "limp genitalia and limp art."
-Susan Sontag praised the film in a 1966 essay as a "rare modern work of art: it is about joy and innocence."
-P. Adams Sitney described Flaming Creatures as "a myth of recovered innocence" in which Smith "utterly transforms his sources and uncovers a mythic center from which they had been closed off."
+Curator Amos Vogel likened it to a film noir that "despite flashes of brilliance and moments of perverse, tortured beauty" was full of "limp genitalia and limp art."
+Sontag praised the film in a 1966 essay as a "rare modern work of art: it is about joy and innocence."
+P. Adams Sitney described Flaming Creatures as "a mythic vision of redeemed innocence" in which Smith "utterly transforms his sources and uncovers a mythic center from which they had been closed off."
 Jonathan Rosenbaum called the film "one of the greatest and most pleasurable avant-garde movies ever made".
-Anthology Film Archives included the film in its Essential Cinema Repertory collection.
 According to The Village Voice Film Guide, Gregory Markopoulos "was only slightly exaggerating when he commented that ... early audiences were astounded when their secret Hollywood fantasies burst upon the screen".
-It is listed in the film reference book 1001 Movies You Must See Before You Die, which says "The film's distinctive beauty is due largely to Smith's nimble use of the handheld camera.
-His unexpected framings yield dense images of fabrics, body parts, and heavily made-up faces."